 From: Montreal, QC, Canada

-Originally named les Bel Canto Cing/Bel Canto, surprisingly very little is known of this Montreal, French Canadian outfit that formed in 1962 and issued several LPs and singles throughout the 60s and into the early 70s.
+Originally known as les Bel Canto Cing and then towards the end of their tenure as (Bel) Kanto, surprisingly very little is known of this Montreal, French Canadian outfit that formed in 1962 and issued a handful of LPs and several 45s throughout the 60s and into the early 70s.
 Original members included brothers Aurèle "Dany" Bolduc (guitar, vocals) and Guy Bolduc (guitar, vocals), Claude Falardeau (guitar, harmonica, vocals), Marcel Lebel (drums) and René "d'Antoine" Letarte (bass, vocals).
 In 1964, Guy Bolduc and Lebel left the fold and were replaced by André Fortin (guitar, vocals) and Pierre "Moustique" Paquet (drums, vocals).

 If you have any further information on this group, please e-mail to email@example.com.

 Artist information sources include: The book, 'Dreams, Fantasies and Nightmares From Far Away Lands Revisited' by Vernon Joynson.